malcolmsailor/midani/docs/settings.md

 ### Shadows

+`shadow_positions` is a global setting.
+All other shadow settings are
+        per-voice or global.

 To turn on shadow rendering, ensure that `shadow_positions` is at least
         one tuple long and that at least one voice has a shadow_strength greater than 0.

-- **global_shadow_strength**: float.
+- **shadow_strength**: float.
 Controls how strongly `shadow_color` is
             mixed with the current background color to form "shadows".
-Note that this sets a default that can be overridden on a per-voice basis.
             *Default*: `0.6.`
 - **shadow_positions**: a list of 2- or 4-tuples of floats.
 Specifies shadow
             positions relative to notes/lines, in pixels (thus if the